ristau/tumblR/README.md

 The following **required** functionality is complete:

+- [X] Project is successfully set up
+- [X] App connects to the tumblr api
-- [X] User can view a list of posts from the app.
+- [X] User can view a list of photos in the feed

 The following **optional** features are implemented: